-Problems in the vessels that supply the placenta with blood can lead to miscarriage.
+Conditions such as Antiphospholipid syndrome APS can cause problems with the vessel that supply the placenta with blood which can then lead to miscarriage.

 Infection

 Minor infections like coughs and colds are harmless.
 But very high fevers and some illnesses may cause miscarriage.